benlew038/AI-Diff-Review-Service/SUBMISSION.md

 One AI suggestion that was rejected

 - Suggested change: an AI suggestion recommended moving rate-limiting state to Redis (or a database) and adding Docker-based deployment to unify environment configuration.
-Reason rejected: Redis or Docker were considered out-of-scope and unnecessary for the single-process, in-memory assessment required by the task, so those changes were not applied.
+Reason to reject is because Redis or Docker were considered out-of-scope and unnecessary for the single-process, in-memory assessment required by the task, so those changes were not applied.
 The suggestion was valid for production hardening but out-of-scope for this submission.

 What I would do next with more time